 As mentioned, your website should also generate leads.
 Of course, you will need easily accessible contact forms on your website.
 Don’t bury them two levels down your menu where no one will find them.
 Include a solid Call to Action (CTA) to entice your visitors to complete the form(s).
 Examples of a call to action could be a free consultation, price quote, free trial offer, information downloads, onsite assessments, unlock a deal, availability requests, newsletter opt-in, “contact us,” and more.
 Be specific with what you are willing to offer and try not to ask for too much information.
 Instead, stick with the basics: name, email, company, and phone number.
 Consider adding in a specific question to help qualify the lead.

-Speaking of Call to Action – if you would like a free website evaluation to see how you stack up against these FIVE essential tips follow this link to request a no-cost website evaluation today: //clikcloud.com/free
+Speaking of Call to Action – if you would like a free website evaluation to see how you stack up against these FIVE essential tips follow this link to request a no-cost website evaluation today: http://clikcloud.com/free